qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_reports.rst

 |

-Let’s make things more interesting.
-By hitting the |signPlus| :sup:`Add Static Layout Section` button in the :guilabel:`Report Organizer`, we’re given a choice of new sections to add to our report.
+Let us make things more interesting.
+By hitting the |signPlus| :sup:`Add Section` button in the :guilabel:`Report Organizer`, we are given a choice of new sections to add to our report.

 .. figure:: img/add_section.png
    :align: center

 |

-There are two options: :guilabel:`Add Static Layout Section` and a :guilabel:`Field Group Section`.
+There are two options: :guilabel:`Static Layout Section` and :guilabel:`Field Group Section`.

 The :guilabel:`Add Static Layout Section` is a single, static body layout.
 This can be used to embed static layouts mid-way through a report.

-Alternatively, a :guilabel:`Field Group Section` repeats its body layout for every feature in a layer.
+The :guilabel:`Field Group Section` repeats its body layout for every feature of a layer.
 The features are sorted by the selected grouping feature (with an option for ascending/descending sort).
 If a field group section has child sections (e.g. another field group section with a different field, then only features with unique values for the group feature are iterated over.
-This allows nested reports with different information.
+This allows nested reports.

-For now we’ll add a Field Group to our report.
+For now we will add a :guilabel:`Field Group Section` to our report.
 At its most basic level, you can think of a :guilabel:`Field Group Section` as the equivalent of a :ref:`print atlas <atlas_generation>`.
 You select a layer to iterate over, and the report will insert a section for each feature found.
 Selecting the new :guilabel:`Field Group Section` reveals a number of new related settings:

 .. figure:: img/field_group.png
    :align: center